RMichaelSwan/swan_tutorials/power_consumption_desktop.md

 # Power Consumption Tutorial

 Use these instructions to get the rough idle and max power usage of a system without using external phyiscal power monitoring tools (e.g. power clamp).
-The CPU usage is based off RAPL implementation provided in recent processors, while nvidia has their own on-gpu power monitoring apparently.
+The CPU usage is based off RAPL implementation provided in recent processors, while Nvidia has their own on-gpu power monitoring apparently.

+## Requirements

+Debian based system (e.g. `Ubuntu 20.04`) with an Nvidia GPU.
+It should be possible to do something similar with a Radeon GPU.

+## Tutorial

 **Verify usage tools are working:**
 1. Run `nvidia-smi` (if this doesn't work, check nvidia drivers)